ulve/hugotunius.se/_posts/2017-10-01-Fun-with-catamorphisms.markdown

 //=> $ 27
 {% endhighlight %}

-And it seems like it´s adding correctly.
+And it seems like it´s adding the values correctly.
 Great!
 But I get this nagging feeling that since the two functions are pretty much the same there is some form of reuse we are missing.

 ## Here Comes the Catamorphisms

 This is where the catamorphisms enter the stage.
-A catamorphisms is a general way of “collapsing” our gift data structure or generally any recursive data structure.
+A catamorphism is a general way of “collapsing” our gift data structure or generally any recursive data structure.
 A catamorphism does this by recursion from the bottom up.
 There are other ways of doing this collapsing but this is a nice and easy way to do it.

 How do we create a catamorphism then?
 There are just a few steps.
 If we follow them we will be fine.

 Step one is to create a function that that takes four functions.
-One for `Book`, `Chocolate`, `Box` and `Wrapped` plus the `Gift` we want to traverse.
+One for each of our cases `Book`, `Chocolate`, `Box` and `Wrapped` plus the `Gift` we want to traverse.

 {% highlight ts %}
 const cataGift = <T>(